A rectangular additive convolution for polynomials: Introduction

-Much of the connection between convolutions and free probability stems from Remark~\ref{rem:WvsU}; in many ways, both theories consist of the only reasonable way to define a unitarily invariant binary operation on eigenvalues.
+Much of the connection between polynomial convolutions and free probability stems from Remark~\ref{rem:WvsU}; in many ways, both theories consist of the only reasonable way to define a unitarily invariant binary operations on matrices.
 Hence the fact that polynomial convolutions turn into free convolutions (in the appropriate limit) is not surprising (proving that this is the case is less straight-forward \cite{ffmain}).
 While the concepts in \cite{convolutions4, IF3, IF4} were developed without any knowledge of this connection, more recent work (including this paper) has benefited greatly from this relationship.

 The connection is perhaps best seen by recalling that the primary tool used in \cite{convolutions4} to understand the behavior of the symmetric additive convolution was the differential transform

 for $\uu \geq 0$.
 This is nothing more than a more ``polynomial friendly'' version of the Cauchy transform (of the uniform distribution on the roots of $p$):